mrueda/beacon2-ri-tools/bin/README.md

 # NAME

-`bff-tools`: A script to **annotate** and **transform** **VCFs** into the `genomicVariations` entity of the Beacon v2 Models.
-The script also supports ingesting the data into a **MongoDB** instance.
-It is part of the `beacon2-cbi-tools` repository.
+`bff-tools`: A unified command-line toolkit for working with Beacon v2 data.
+It allows users to **annotate** and **convert** VCF files into the `genomicVariations` entity using the Beacon-Friendly Format (BFF), **load** BFF-formatted data into a **MongoDB** instance, and **validate** metadata files (XLSX or JSON) against Beacon v2 schema definitions.

+This tool is part of the `beacon2-cbi-tools` repository and is designed to support Beacon v2 data ingestion pipelines, metadata validation workflows, and federated data sharing initiatives.

 # SYNOPSIS

-    bff-tools <mode> [-arguments] [-options]
+bff-tools &lt;mode> \[-arguments\] \[-options\]

     Mode:
       vcf
-          -i | --input <file>            Requires a VCF.gz file (May require a parameters file)
+         -i | --input <file>            Requires a VCF.gz file (May also use a parameters file)

       load
-                                         (May require a parameters file)
+                                        (Requires a parameters file specifying BFF files)

        full (vcf + load)
-          -i | --input <file>            Requires a VCF.gz file (May require a parameters file)
+         -i | --input <file>            Requires a VCF.gz file (May also use a parameters file)

-      Options:
+         Options (for vcf / load / full):
-          -c | --config <file>           Requires a configuration file -p | --param <file>            Requires a parameters file (optional) -projectdir-override <path>    Specifies a custom project directory path, overriding the default value in the configuration file
-          -t | --threads <number>        Number of threads (optional)
+         -c | --config <file>           Requires a configuration file -p | --param <file>            Requires a parameters file (optional) -projectdir-override <path>    Custom project directory path (overrides config) -t | --threads <number>        Number of threads (optional, mainly for VCF)

+      validate
+         -i | --input <file(s)>         One or more XLSX/JSON metadata files -s | --schema-dir <directory>  Directory containing JSON schemas -o | --out-dir <directory>     Output directory for validated data -gv                            Set this option if you want to process <genomicVariations> entity -ignore-validation             Writes JSON collection regardless of results from validation against JSON schemas (AYOR!)

+         Experimental:
+         -gv-vcf                        Set this option to read <genomicVariations.json> from <beacon vcf> (with one document per line)

-      Info Options:
+       Generic Options:
          -h                             Brief help message
          -man                           Full documentation
          -v                             Display version information
-          -debug <level>                 Print debugging information (from 1 to 5, with 5 being the max) (optional) -verbose                       Enable verbosity (optional)
+         -debug <level>                 Print debugging information (1 to 5) -verbose                       Enable verbosity
-          -nc | --no-color               Do not print colors to STDOUT (optional)
+         -nc | --no-color               Do not print colors to STDOUT

 # DESCRIPTION

 ### `bff-tools`

-`bff-tools`, a script with three operational modes for diverse actions:
+`bff-tools` is a command-line toolkit with four operational modes for working with Beacon v2 data:

-- Mode `vcf`
+- **Mode `vcf`**

-    Converts **genomic variation data** (VCF) into queryable MongoDB format.
-Extended documentation is available [here](https://b2ri-documentation.readthedocs.io/en/latest/data-ingestion).
-The VCF data are annotated and serialized into `genomicVariationsVcf.json.gz`.
+    Converts **genomic variation data** (VCF) into Beacon-Friendly Format (BFF) for the `genomicVariations` entity.
+Optionally annotates the VCF using SnpEff and dbNSFP before serializing it into `genomicVariationsVcf.json.gz`.
+    Extended documentation is available at [https://b2ri-documentation.readthedocs.io/en/latest/data-ingestion](https://b2ri-documentation.readthedocs.io/en/latest/data-ingestion).

+- **Mode `load`**

+    Loads metadata and variation data already formatted in BFF into a MongoDB instance.
+This includes collections such as `individuals`, `biosamples`, `cohorts`, and `genomicVariations`.

+- **Mode `full`**

+    Combines modes `vcf` and `load`: it processes a VCF file into BFF format and directly loads the resulting data into MongoDB.

-- Mode `load`
+- **Mode `validate`**

-    Facilitates loading [BFF](#what-is-the-beacon-friendly-format-bff) data into MongoDB.

-- Mode `full`: Combines modes `vcf` and `load`

-# HOW TO RUN `bff-tools`
+    Validates metadata files (XLSX or JSON) against the Beacon v2 schemas and serializes them into BFF JSON format.
+    An Excel template is provided to help users correctly structure their metadata before validation.
+    This mode does not require a parameters or configuration file.
+    See additional information at this \[page\](utils/bff\_validator/README.md).

 We recommend following this [tutorial](https://b2ri-documentation.readthedocs.io/en/latest/tutorial-data-beaconization).

-This script has three **modes**: `vcf, load` and `full`
+This script supports four **modes**: `vcf`, `load`, `full`, and `validate`.

 **\* Mode `vcf`**

-Annotating and serializing a VCF file into a BFF file for genomic variations.
+Annotates a gzipped VCF file (optional) and serializes it into the Beacon-Friendly Format (BFF) as `genomicVariationsVcf.json.gz`.

 **\* Mode `load`**

-Loading BFF data into MongoDB.
+Loads BFF-formatted JSON files — including metadata and genomic variations — into a MongoDB instance.

 **\* Mode `full`**

-Mode vcf + mode load.
+Combines `vcf` and `load`: it processes a VCF file and ingests the resulting data into MongoDB.

+**\* Mode `validate`**

+Validates metadata files (XLSX or JSON) against the Beacon v2 schema definitions and serializes them into BFF JSON collections.
+Note: This mode uses a separate internal script and does not require a parameters or configuration file.
+See extended information at \[bff\_validator/README.md\](bff\_validator/README.md).

-To perform all these taks you'll need:
+To perform these tasks, you may need:

-- A gzipped VCF
+- A gzipped VCF file (for modes: `vcf` and `full`)

-    Note that it does not need to be bgzipped.
+    Note: It does not need to be bgzipped.

-- (Optional) A parameters file
+- A parameters file (optional)

-    A parameters text file that will contain specific values needed for the job.
+    YAML file with job-specific values and metadata file references.
+Recommended for structured processing.

-- BFF files (only for modes: load and full)
+- BFF JSON files (required for modes: `load` and `full`)

-    (see explanation of BFF format [here](#what-is-the-beacon-friendly-format-bff))
+    See [Beacon-Friendly Format (BFF)](#what-is-the-beacon-friendly-format-bff) for a detailed explanation.

+- Metadata files (XLSX or JSON) (for mode: `validate`)

+    You can start with the provided Excel template and use `--gv` or `--ignore-validation` flags if needed.

-- (Optional) Specify the number of threads (only for VCF processing!)
+- Threads (only for `vcf` and `full` modes)

-    The number of threads/cores you want to use for the job.
-In this regard (since SnpEff does not deal well with parallelization) we recommend using `-t 1` and running multiple simultaneous jobs with GNU `parallel` or the included [queue system](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_queue)).
-The software scales linearly {O}(n) with the number of variations present in the input file.
-The easiest way is to run one job per chromosome, but if you are in a hurry and have many cores you can split each chromosome into smaller vcfs.
+    You can set the number of threads using `-t`.
+However, since SnpEff doesn’t parallelize efficiently, it’s best to use `-t 1` and distribute the work (e.g., by chromosome) using GNU `parallel` or the included [queue system](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_queue)).

 `bff-tools` will create an independent project directory `projectdir` and store all needed information needed there.
 Thus, many concurrent calculations are supported.
 Note that `bff-tools` will treat your data as _read-only_ (i.e., will not modify your original files).